farzad528/azure-search-vector-search-demo/README.md

 This repository contains a React application that showcases a Vector Search Demo using Azure Cognitive Search.
 The demo leverages OpenAI for text embeddings and Azure Cognitive Services Florence Vision API for image embeddings.

-You can find a live demo [here](https://gentle-desert-086f73910.3.azurestaticapps.net/#/)
+You can find a live demo [here](https://gentle-desert-086f73910.3.azurestaticapps.net/#/) or at [aks.ms/VectorSearchDemo](https://gentle-desert-086f73910.3.azurestaticapps.net/#/)

 ![Vector Search Video](https://github.com/farzad528/azure-search-vector-search-demo/blob/main/public/VectorSearchDemo.gif?raw=true)